Viewing and using EXIF data

 Viewing EXIF data

 EXIF data can be read by several applications.
 The software that came with your digital camera lets you view the data.
-Other viewing applications include EXIF web browser plug-ins, photo editing and organizing programs and some printer drivers.
+Other viewing applications include EXIF web browser plug-ins, photo editing and organizing programs and smartphone apps and some printer drivers.
 The printer drivers use the EXIF data to automatically enhance images and can result in a better looking prints.

 Preserving EXIF data